AmbiqAI/heartkit/README.md

 ---

-HeartKit is an optimized open-source TinyML model purpose-built to enable running a variety of real-time heart-monitoring applications on battery-powered, edge devices.

-...
+HeartKit is an AI Development Kit (ADK) that enables developers to easily train and deploy real-time __heart-monitoring__ models onto [Ambiq's family of ultra-low power SoCs](https://ambiq.com/soc/).
+The kit provides a variety of datasets, efficient model architectures, and heart-related tasks.
+In addition, HeartKit provides optimization and deployment routines to generate efficient inference models.
+Finally, the kit includes a number of pre-trained models and task-level demos to showcase the capabilities.

 **Key Features:**

+* **Real-time**: Inference is performed in real-time on battery-powered, edge devices.
-* **Efficient**: Novel architecture coupled w/ Ambiq's ultra low-power SoCs enable extreme energy efficiency.
+* **Efficient**: Leverage Ambiq's ultra low-power SoCs for extreme energy efficiency.
-* **Explainable**: Inference results are paired with metrics to provide explainable insights.
-* **Extensible**: Add or remove heads for desired end application.
+* **Extensible**: Easily add new tasks, models, and datasets to the framework.
+* **Open Source**: HeartKit is open source and available on GitHub.

-## Requirements
+## <span class="sk-h2-span">Requirements

 * [Python ^3.11+](https://www.python.org)
 * [Poetry ^1.6.1+](https://python-poetry.org/docs/#installation)